Banana Boat Team

 The Banana Boat Team, Banana Boat Squad or Banana Boat Crew is a hypothetical pop culture NBA superteam, consisting of LeBron James, Dwyane Wade, Carmelo Anthony, and Chris Paul.

 While all the players involved in the hypothetical team played on teams involving at least one of the other three players either before or after the concept was first formed in 2015, all four players never appeared together on the same NBA team roster.
-Anthony and Wade have since retired from playing basketball.
+Anthony, Wade and Paul have since retired from playing basketball.

 History

 The Banana Boat team concept first formed after a photo surfaced of James, Wade, Paul, and Wade's wife Gabrielle Union on vacation in 2015.
 Anthony, while not featured in the picture, was on vacation with them at the time, and is considered the 'fourth member' of the Banana Boat Team.
-The four NBA superstars have been friends since they were teenagers, and have consistently gone on vacation together.
+The four NBA superstars have been friends since they were teenagers, and have occasionally gone on vacation together.
 They also played together on the 2008 Olympic Gold Medal team.

 In the summer of 2010, James and Wade teamed up on the Miami Heat, with whom they won two NBA titles.
 Chris Bosh was also a member of this team, forming what many referred to as the "Big Three".
 In 2024, Wade and Paul stated that a deal was in place for Paul to be traded to the Heat alongside Wade and James, but the deal fell through after neither Paul nor Wade wanted to give up their No. 3 jersey number.
 Following the 2013–14 season, James rejoined the Cleveland Cavaliers.

 During the 2014–15 NBA season, James was asked if he was close to any of his teammates on the Cavaliers.
 He responded that he only had three people he considered "very good friends" in the NBA, and named Anthony, Paul, and Wade.

 In the summer of 2016, Wade posted on Snapchat that ‘The Banana Boys are reunited.'
 Snapchat gave the group their own "Banana Boys" Snapchat filter.
 That same year, the four stars were on stage during the 2016 ESPY Awards to address social injustice.